ddegenaro/whisper-ui/README.md

 #### Input files

-The first text box allows you to entire a Unix-style pathname pattern to find audio files you want to transcribe.
-You can enter an absolute or relative path to a file on your computer, or select multiple files by entering an asterisk (*) somewhere in the path.
+The first text box allows you to entire a Unix-style pathname pattern to find audio files you want to transcribe:

+- You can enter an absolute or relative path to a file on your computer, or select multiple files by entering an asterisk (*) somewhere in the path.
 The asterisk can stand for (match) any folder or file name, and even partial folder and filenames.
 For instance, if you have a folder called `audio_files` which contains `sample1.mp3` and `sample2.mp3`, you can grab both of them at once by writing `audio_files/*.mp3` (or `audio_files/*` if there are no other files in the folder).
-You can fill this box by typing or by going to "File" > "Open file" or "File" > "Open audio directory."
+- You can fill this box by typing or by going to "File" > "Open file" or "File" > "Open audio directory."
+- You can drag files onto the text box to fill it with their paths.

-Once you have entered a path, you can click "List files" to display a list of all files that were found.
+Once you have entered a path or paths, you can click "List files" to display a list of all files that were found.

 If you are ready to transcribe, you can hit "Transcribe."